meryllm/movie_recommendation_system/README.md

 This project contains the following documents :
 - movie_recommendation_system.R (The R script containing the code)
 - movie_recommendation_system.Rmd (The Markdown version of the R script, used to generate an HTML report)
-- movie_recommendation_system.html (The HTML report generated from the Markdown version)
 - movie_recommendation_system.pdf (The PDF version of the report)